 The second article, “The Notion of God Reflected in the Lion Imagery of the Book of Hosea” (forthcoming in VT), deals with a single issue in the Book of Hosea and illustrates it in several units (5:12-15, 11:10-11, 13:4-8).
 By means of a systematic discussion of the units, the positions of various scholars in relation to them, and by comparison to extra-biblical sources, the article sets out the political position that emerges from the units.
-According to my conclusion in this article, the units indicate a demand to be passive with regard to political and military issues.
+According to my conclusion in this article, the units indicate a demand from humans to be passive with regard to political and military issues.
 The foundation of this requirement is equally important, and it is the attitude toward the God of Israel.
 According to these units – as I analyze them in the article – God is perceived as the God of Israel alone and has no influence on the surrounding peoples.
 For this reason, He is the cause of Israel's distress and He is the cause of its resolution.
 This article presents both the position of the book on the political issue and the attitude towards the universality of the God of Israel, which are two main topics that are systematically discussed in the various books.

 In the summer of 2017 I participated in two conferences.
 The first was the 17th World Congress of Jewish Studies in Jerusalem, where I gave a lecture entitled “Why will Jerusalem be destroyed?
 Micah 3: 9-12,” and the second was the EABS/SBL International Meeting in Berlin where I presented “Social Injustice in the Book of Micah.”
 I collected the materials from the lectures and expanded on them in the article “’What Does the Lord Require of You?’: The Attitude towards Zion and the Social Situation in the Book of Micah,” which is likely to be included in a collection of articles published by SBL, edited by Prof. M. Avioz and Prof. M.A.
 Sweeney.
-The lectures and the article discuss Micha 2:9-12 and present the prophet's attitude to social rebuke in particular and to the relations between man and God in general, reflecting the worldview that emerges from this unit.
+The lectures and the article discuss Micah 2:9-12 and present the prophet's attitude to social rebuke in particular and to the relations between man and God in general, reflecting the worldview that emerges from this unit.
 The discussion presents the importance attributed by the prophet to human action and offers a demonstration of this concept in other units in the Book of Micah.
-The lectures, as well as the paper, also illustrate my research approach and the beginning of its implementation in studies of concrete units.

-In the Summer of 2015 I lectured on “Structure, Rhetoric, and Meaning in the Vineyard Parable (Isa 5:1-7)” in the EABS conference in Cordoba, and again in Hebrew, as part of the annual Bar-Ilan University conference.
+In the summer of 2015 I lectured on “Structure, Rhetoric, and Meaning in the Vineyard Parable (Isa 5:1-7)” in the EABS conference in Cordoba, and again in Hebrew, as part of the annual Bar-Ilan University conference.
 The lecture demonstrated the prophet's attitude toward social rebuke and the way in which this unit exemplifies the prophet’s conception of God.
 I intend to develop that lecture into an article for publication.
 The results of the two studies mentioned above are good examples of comparing studies that deal with different book units but revolve around a common theme, and the way in which they can illustrate different fundamental concepts.

 In the course that I taught at Bar-Ilan University in 2015, I presented the beginnings of my research about comparative discussion of the eighth-century prophets.
 Although these were undergraduate students and my research was still in its preliminary stages, the students' reactions and the discussion with them were fruitful and encouraged further study and clarification of the definitions that were raised.